zwap-in/sqs-mega-python/README.md

         return ProcessStatus.DONE
 ```
+> ℹ️ Read more on the available pattern-match functions below.

 The `pattern` class attribute will determine the pattern rules used to match against a generic data payload.
 For example, the pattern declared above will match this JSON object: